Helper tool to transliterate various encodings to latin. Attempts to

 - encoding

-Encoding that the strings in x
+Encoding that the strings in x should be

 converted to.
 If the conversion fails, defaults back to the original

 encoding.
-Defaults to "latin1"
+Defaults to "latin1".

 Value